labby/anynews/README.md

  - detailed error description (what happens, what have you already tried ...)
  - the Anynews version (go to LEPTON section Add-ons / Info / Anynews)
  - your PHP version (use phpinfo(); or ask your provider if in doubt)
- - LEPTON version, Service Pack number and build number of your version
+ - LEPTON version
- - name of the LEPTON frontent template used (e.g. round, allcss ...)
+ - name of the LEPTON frontent template
  - information about your operating system (e.g. Windows, Mac, Linux) incl. version
  - information of your browser and browser version used
  - information about changes you made to LEPTON (if any)